 Midjourney and Copyright

-To use the app, you have to be cool about the public nature of the platform.
-But if you just cannot live with the open space, you can pay a fee to make your account private.
+To use the app, you have to be open to the public nature of the platform.
+But if you can’t live with the open space, you can pay a fee to make your account private.

 Copyright law is complicated at the best of times.
-Throw artificial intelligence into the mix and we are in for some interesting copyright cases.
+Throw artificial intelligence into the mix, and we are in for some interesting copyright cases.
 It remains to be seen how AI copyright issues pan out.

 How Much Does Midjourney Cost?

 Midjourney AI is a powerful tool for artistic image creation.
-You do not need to be able to draw or have an artistic background.
-Simply, describe what you want to see and let the bot do the rest.
+You don’t need to be able to draw or have an artistic background.
+Simply describe what you want to see and let the bot do the rest.

 Again, you cannot always predict what the bot will render.
 There is an element of chance to what you get.
 In this way, it feels more like a game.
-Spin the wheel and see what you get.
+So spin the wheel and see what you get!